Innovation: you saw it here first

-We have a cross functional Business Innovation Team specifically to investigate clever new solutions to perennial challenges in the fresh produce industry, such as maintaining product quality, improving productivity, increasing automation and lengthening shelf life.
-We are taking a consumer led approach i.e. understanding the consumer issue in a number of areas and then applying innovation principles to create new thinking and game changing approaches.
+We have a cross-functional team specifically to investigate clever new solutions to perennial challenges in the fresh produce industry, such as maintaining product quality, improving productivity, increasing automation and lengthening shelf life.
+We are taking a consumer-led approach i.e. understanding the consumer issue in a number of areas and then applying innovation principles to create new thinking and game-changing approaches.

 Having a flexible approach to a business problem means embracing new technologies and processes both in and outside of the food manufacturing industry.